Unbounder1/blog-admin-panel/circuit-scan-blog/body.md

 {{ "2.2" | subchapter("Matching Labels To Components") }}

+For matching labels to components a simple solution would just be a greedy distance based algorithm that determines the associated labels depending on a set distance and using simple regex to distinguish between labels that start with letters or values that start with numbers.

 {{ "2.3" | subchapter("Complex Manhattan Grid Algorithm") }}

 {{ "2.4" | subchapter("Converting To LTSpice") }}